 by Erica Komisar

 It’s normal to feel bored, frustrated, or even a little ambivalent about being a mother sometimes.
 Every relationship and every job has boring moments.
-But when boredom, ambivalence, and frustration are the pervasive feelings that a mother has toward her child and her role as a caregiver, the desire to leave her child at any opportunity may be compelling as a way to avoid those uncomfortable feelings.
+But when boredom, ambivalence, and frustration are the pervasive feelings that a mother has toward her new baby and her new role as a caregiver, something is not right.
+The desire to leave her child at any opportunity may be compelling as a way to avoid those uncomfortable feelings.
 Our society validates her decision to turn away by telling her that her feelings are both reasonable and acceptable.
-In fact, pervasive boredom, resentment and ambivalence are often signs of anxiety and postpartum depression that should be addressed rather than accepted and brushed aside.
-Boredom is both a sign of disconnection from your baby and yourself.
+In fact, pervasive boredom, resentment and ambivalence are often signs of anxiety and postpartum depression.
+They should be addressed rather than accepted and brushed aside.
+New mothers need to know that boredom is both a sign of disconnection from your baby and yourself.

 Postpartum Boredom Can Be A Red Flag

-Just like guilt, boredom can be a signal feeling, a red flag that something is wrong, and should not be ignored, but given serious attention.
-When a pediatrician, nurse practitioner or even spouse hears a new mother say I am bored, it should be a sign that the mother needs help and may not have bonded and attached to her baby.
+Just like guilt, boredom can be a signal feeling, a red flag that something is wrong, and should not be ignored.
+It should be given serious attention.
+When a pediatrician, nurse practitioner or even spouse hears a new mother say I am bored, it should be a sign that the mother needs help.
+The new mom may not have bonded and attached to her baby.
 If a mother is feeling bored with her baby she needs help with these feelings rather than being encouraged to turn away from them and rush back to work or other activities.
 A mother’s boredom with her nurturing role, depression, disengagement, or absence can all lead to a disruption in a baby’s development as well as increased depression in the mother and should be taken seriously as a mother’s plea for help.